frenck/spook/documentation/other_features.md

 ### Boo!

-This service will just always scare Home Assistant, causing the this service call to fail.
+This service will just always scare Home Assistant, causing this service call to fail.
 Calling this service in any of your automations will thus cause your automation to stop and error.

 ```{figure} ./images/spook/boo.png
 :alt: Screenshot of the Spook Boo! service call in the developer tools.